jackmeldrum/Chronicling-America-Parser/API/README.txt

 		Follow the prompt that comes up, this will remove this extra environment and save on server time

-To Update the API code
+To Update the API code:

 	Zip up the requirements.txt file and ALL of the needed .py files